HL7/fhircast-docs/docs/specification/STU2.md

 `hub.reason` | Optional | *string* | The Hub may include a reason.
 The subscription MAY be denied by the Hub at any point (even if it was previously accepted).
 The Subscriber SHOULD then consider that the subscription is not possible anymore.

-The below webhook flow diagram and websocket flow diagram and examples illustrate the subscription denial sequence and message details.
+The below webhook flow diagram and WebSocket flow diagram and examples illustrate the subscription denial sequence and message details.

 #### `webhook` Subscription Denial